Things to Do in Cork with Kids: 2-Day Family Guide

 Blarney Castle & The Blarney Stone

-The Blarney Castle is our kind of castle – partially ruined.
+Blarney Castle is our kind of castle – partially ruined.
 It’s not a restored castle with fancy paintings and antique furniture (we almost always skip those).
-The castle is big, imposing and medieval looking.
+The castle is big, imposing and medieval-looking.
 We’ve enjoyed exploring partially ruined castles before and felt it would be fun to visit Blarney.

-We arrived right at the 9am opening time.
+We arrived right at the 9 am opening time.
 There was a short lineup to get tickets, but we were inside in no time.
-Knowing there can be long line-ups to kiss the Blarney Stone, we hoofed it straight to the Blarney Castle.
+Knowing there can be long line-ups to kiss the Blarney Stone, we headed straight to the Blarney Castle.

-As you near the castle, you can see evidence of the potential long waits with signs that say “The wait to kiss the Blarney Stone from this point is 90 minutes”.
+As you near the castle, signs warn you how long the wait to kiss the Blarney Stone can get.
+We saw one sign warning of 90 minute waits.
 Ugh – no thanks.
 Thankfully our early arrival meant there was hardly any wait at all.

 The Blarney Castle Tour